Billasrinu/Billasrinu/README.md

 - 👋 Hi, I’m @Billasrinu
 - 👀 I’m interested in python programming and machine learning

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on working with machine learning profissionals
-- 📫 How to reach me ...

 <!---
 Billasrinu/Billasrinu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.